Reduced-order modelling of parametrized unsteady Navier-Stokes equations and application to flow around cylinders with periodic changing boundary conditions: Mathematical model

-In the same way, we can construct formulas to interpolate the coefficients of pressure modes $b_{i}(\boldsymbol {x})$.
-For any new velocity of inlet flow $x'$, $x' \notin {x_{1},x_{2},...x_{n}}$, the coefficients of the corresponding POD modes can be calculated by the above formulas, which is easier and more efficient than the Galerkin-projection method.
+In the same way, we can construct formulas to interpolate the coefficients of pressure modes $\beta_{i}(\boldsymbol {x})$.
+For any new boundary condition $bc', bc' \notin {bc_{1},bc_{2},...bc_{n}}$, the coefficients of the corresponding POD modes can be calculated by the above formulas, which is easier and more efficient than the Galerkin-projection method.

-The above process is for a steady flow.
+The above applies to steady-state flow, where the RBF model is used to fit the one-to-one correspondence between the boundary conditions and the flow field.
 For unsteady flow, the Navier-Stokes equations involve the first-order time derivatives of physical quantities.
 Assuming that, for an incompressible unsteady flow, the flow can be simplified as a Markov process when the time interval is short enough.
+Meyer et al. \cite{PhysRevE} discusses the testing of the Markov hypothesis for fluid and inertial particles in turbulence and fluid particles, proving that fluid flow can be regarded as a Markov process for certain scales and conditions.
+In CFD of unsteady flow, the numerical methods employed is time-stepping algorithms.
+This progression can be seen as analogous to a Markov process, where the next state of the flow field is determined solely by its current state, reflecting the memoryless property of Markov chains.
 The velocity and pressure at the current time step only depend on that at the previous time step.
-List the equations with reference to Eq.
-(16) and replace the input variable $\boldsymbol x$ with $\boldsymbol c$ in each RBF. $\boldsymbol c=\left[ \right]^{\top}$ is a complete set of POD coefficients for both velocity and pressure fields at each time step.
+We can establish the RBF model in time, by replacing the input boundary condition $bc$ of Eq. \eqref{eq:16} with reduced coefficents $\boldsymbol c$, and the output is the reduced coefficients at the next step:

-where $\boldsymbol c$ is complete POD coeffients at current timestep. $f_{i}(\boldsymbol c)$ (i=1,2,...,r) is the coeffient of ith POD modes at next timestep. r is the number of all POD modes (velocity and pressure). $\boldsymbol c^{t_{i}}$ (i=1,2,...,m), the center of each RBF, is complete POD coeffients of each snapshot at each timestep.
+where $\boldsymbol c=\left[ \right]^{\top}$ is a complete set of POD coefficients for both velocity and pressure fields at current timestep. $f_{i}(\boldsymbol c)$ (i=1,2,...,r) is the coeffient of $i$-th POD modes at next timestep. r is the number of all POD modes (velocity and pressure). $\boldsymbol c^{t_{i}}$ (i=1,2,...,m), the center of each RBF, is complete POD coeffients of each snapshot at each timestep.
 All the fomulas can be written in the general form.